 Main Differences Between Steel and Metal

-- Metals occur naturally and are generally found in the earth’s crust.
+- Metals occur naturally and are found in the earth’s crust.
 On the other hand, steels are made from two or more metals by mixing them.

-- Examples of metals include Aluminium, Copper, Tin, Iron, Gold, Lead, Silver etc., on the other hand, examples of steel include Carbon steel, Stainless steel, Tool steel, Alloy steel etc.
+- Examples of metals include Aluminium, Copper, Tin, Iron, Gold, Lead, and Silver etc., on the other hand, examples of steel include Carbon steel, Stainless steel, Tool steel, Alloy steel etc.

 - Steel is much stronger than some metals.